 Curiosity in learning is essential.
 In fact, if you’re not curious about a subject, you may as well not learn it at all.
-It’s curiosity that inspires us to reach amazing feats.
+It’s the curiosity that inspires us to reach amazing feats.
 Take Britain’s most avid reader, for instance, who has reportedly borrowed over 25,000 books from her many library visits!

 Just imagine how much she has learnt over the years!